marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 As your Forms will at some point either be stored within a database or send via email, our FormHandler can check for CSRF-Tokens to protect your application from getting bloated.

 To use CSRF Protection, you have to install [Mezzio-CSRF](https://github.com/mezzio/mezzio-csrf) and configure it correctly.
-You dont have to define it as required, but we suggest to use ``` 'required' => 'true' ``` as only then your request are guranteed to be CSRF protected.
+You dont have to define a field as required, but we suggest to use ``` 'required' => 'true' ``` as only then your request are guranteed to be CSRF protected.

 After that, be sure to define one of your fields as ``` 'type' => 'csrf' ```: